lkosmid/brook/ReadMe.txt

    * A quick start guide for getting Brook up and running on Windows platforms is provided in QUICK_START.txt.
 For Linux and Mac OS X it's as simple as typing 'make'.

+BETA release warnings!

+   * This is a beta one release - that means it's early, it's buggy and has lots of known issues:
+     1. Yes, we know the entire tree doesn't build without error yet using make. make brcc, make runtime and make regression all SHOULD work unless there's something wrong with your system.
+        Other stuff is still being upgraded to use the new features.
+     2. Some of the tests are known to fail on the GLSL OpenGL backend due to bugs in NVidia's Cg compiler output.
+     3. The MSVC project files are in no consistent way between MSVC versions.
+Only the _80 variants are likely to work at all.

+   * We'd ESPECIALLY like help on the following:
+     1. Multi backend usage, in PARTICULAR driving multiple GPU's.
+        This is known to be broken for OpenGL on Windows currently for all ATI cards due to a driver bug disabling all OpenGL acceleration if there is more than one display attached to the current desktop.
+        The DX9 backend works well for parallel multi-backend usage.
+        This is also known to be broken on Linux currently for all ATI cards due to a driver bug preventing the use of more than one ATI card at once in X11.
+     2. Patches fixing up the regression failures on OpenGL (both Linux and Windows)

 Hardware Prerequisites